 Cleaning up of the Everest region

 If you are an enthusiastic adventurer, you might definitely have the Everest Base Camp Trek as the prime destination for trekking.
-Since the summit by Sir Edmund Hillary and Tenzing Norgay in 1953, more than 3000 adventurers have ascended the Everest and several thousands have completed the trekking expedition in the Everest Region.
-Besides the natural difficulties and calamities that take place in the Everest region, one of the most prominent risk factor in the Everest Base Camp Trek, wastes and filth left behind by the climbers, researchers, scientists, movie and documentary producers, photographers and visitors and trekkers like you are posing another serious environmental issue in the region.
+Since the summit by Sir Edmund Hillary and Tenzing Norgay in 1953, more than 3000 adventurers have ascended the Everest and several thousands have completed the trekking in the Everest Region.
+Besides the natural difficulties and calamities that take place in the Everest region, one of the most prominent risk factor in the Everest trek, wastes and filth left behind by the climbers, researchers, scientists, movie and documentary producers, photographers and visitors and trekkers like you are posing another serious environmental issue in the region.

 Nepal’s other Everest!

 A single climbing season in Everest produces more than 12000 kg of solid human waste.
 When trekkers and their guides or porters and mountaineers along with the Sherpas reach to the vicinity of Everest they leave their footprints and also the wastes in the spots like Gorakshep; wastes are left in the region above 8000m by the climbers.
 A report by BBC news and SKY news in 2010 featured the tourism officials collecting the trashes in the Everest region.
-In 2011 alone, an expedition brought down a total of 8.1 tons of wastes and garbage collected from the mountains and its trekking trails.
+In 2011 alone, an expeditions brought down a total of 8.1 tons of wastes and garbage collected from the mountains and its trekking trails.

 Cleaning ain’t easy

 You heard me right.
 While we talk about the wastes that gets piled up in the Everest region including the mighty Everest, cleaning up the wastes and disposing it properly can’t be done single-handedly by any one of the many stakeholders.